-Meanwhile, whilst the soul is approaching the parents, the parents also are preparing a suitable temple for the soul that is coming to them; and the first cry of the child marks the entrance of the first inflow from the Ego.
-The temple, the babybody, is, naturally, not able at first to bear a great strain, it could not receive the whole force of the ego at once; there are therefore, certain definite periods and stages of growth and of the inflow of force.
+Whilst the soul is approaching the parents, the parents also are preparing a suitable temple for it; and the first cry of the child marks the entrance of the first inflow from the Ego.
+The temple, the baby-body, is, naturally, not able at first to bear a great strain : it could not receive the whole force of the ego at once; there are, therefore, certain definite periods and stages of growth and of the inflow of force.
 The first inflow takes place at birth.
 Before that time, the ego has overshadowed the mother, and aided her in building the body, but there has been no direct control from within.
-From birth onwards the ego dwells within, or to be more correct, we would say, he guides the organism from within, and every seventh year sees a new influx, new conditions either in the body, the emotional, psychic or spiritual natures.
-At about seven years of age the child begins to ask questions and to require intellectual food, then it can be sent to school; this is the sign of the second inflow.
+From birth onwards the ego dwells within, or to state the process more accurately, he guides the organism from within.
+Every seventh year sees a new influx, new conditions either in the body, or in the emotional, psychic or spiritual natures.
+At about seven years of age the child begins to ask questions and to require intellectual food.
+Then it can be sent to school; this is the sign of the second inflow.
 Again at fourteen, the ego makes a further approach and pours into the organism the creative energies; this is the third inflow and the ego is now in full physical manifestation.
 The further changes which take place every seven years throughout the earth-life are equilibrations rather than inflows, and are due to activities on the higher planes of being.

 These explanations will confirm the view which has always been put forward by religion that man's nature is from above as well as from below.
-His body, it is true, has been prepared by evolution through all the kingdoms, mineral, vegetable and animal, it is subject to change and is mortal, but not so the informing spirit, the Ego; this is individual and never dies: it is, indeed, that vital undulation which comes forth from Nirvana and, after a series of trials and transformations lasting throughout one Manvantara, returns thither.
+His body, it is true, has been prepared by evolution through all the kingdoms, mineral, vegetable and animal; it is subject to change and is mortal; but not so the informing spirit, the Ego; this is individual and never dies: it is, indeed, that vital undulation which comes forth from Nirvana and, after a series of trials and transformations lasting throughout one Manvantara, returns thither.